microsoft/Accera/docs/Manual/04 Fusing.md

             E[i, j1] += C[i, j] * D[j, j1]
 ```

-The advantage of this schedule is that only one element of `C` is active at any time in the computation.
-Accera can reuse the same memory location to store the active element of `C`, instead of storing all of `C` in physical memory,
+The advantage of this schedule is that only one element of `C` is active at a time in the computation.
+Accera can reuse the same memory location to store the active element of `C` instead of storing all of `C` in physical memory.

-Similarly, we can compute a 4&times;2 block of `C`, do all the work that uses that block, and then move on to the next block:
+Similarly, we can compute a 4&times;2 block of `C`.
+Do all the work that uses this block and then move on to the next block:
 ```python
 ii, jj = schedule.tile((i, j), (4, 2))
 schedule.reorder(i, j, f, ii, jj, k0, j1)
 ```
-This schedule is equivalent to the following:
+This schedule is equivalent to the following Python code:
 ```python
 for i in range(0, 16, 4):
     for j in range(0, 10, 2):